udyansharma/Jobify/readme.md

 8) Skills Not Included.
 9) Flash Messages.
 10) Job Seeker can still see the applied job again in the entire job list.
+11) Proper logout i.e. token deletion or expiration from server side as well.
+Or basically switching to session.
+12) Time of Posting A Job.
+13) Experience at time of posting should be a range.
+While at user account creation it should be the same.
+14) In token user id should have been returned, so that there is no need of doing extra queries to fetch it on the basis of email.